Thndr

 A note on the brand

 The core brand is strong.
 The yellow lightning bolt is distinctive, the visual identity is consistent, and Thndr has earned enough equity in Egypt that changing the name would be expensive.
-The missing-vowel convention ("Thndr") is slightly dated – it belongs to the Tumblr/Flickr era of 2010–2015 – but the brand has outgrown the trend.
 In the GCC expansion, phonetic legibility matters more: Arabic speakers typically add a vowel.
 This is manageable, not blocking.
 The one product name worth reconsidering is Rumble.
 In the West, Rumble is a right-wing video platform – a negative association for any coverage that crosses international audiences.
 More fundamentally, "Rumble" suggests noise rather than clarity, which runs against a research proposition.
 The product name "Alpha" is genuinely good – it carries an investment meaning (excess return), signals aspiration, and works across audiences.
 "Bolt" and "Clouds" are clean.
 Rumble is the one gap in an otherwise well-constructed product naming system.

 Persona